-Most recently was a rockfall event that occurred in DeBeque Canyon near the Beaver Tail tunnel on Interstate 70.
+A rockfall event that occurred in DeBeque Canyon near the Beaver Tail tunnel on Interstate 70.
 A significant amount of large boulders landed on the interstate closing all lanes of traffic for a period of time as seen in Figures 14 and 15.
 No injuries were reported.